Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

 displayBar :: String -> String
 displayBar s = s
 ```
+In a real application the state of course could be any arbitrary more complicated data type, and not just an Int or String as in this example.

 Our `Main.hs` only has to be changed in one line, since we now have our
 constructor functions `foo` and `bar` (instead of `Foo` and `Bar` in the